In-Home Chore Grant Program

 To enable individuals 60 and over to maintain their own home and remain independent by assisting with housekeeping tasks they may no longer be able to perform.

 Recipients must be age 60 or older.
-A NENAAA case manager, taking into consideration their functional and financial need, must determine eligibility.
+A NENAAA Care Manager, taking into consideration their functional and financial need, must determine eligibility.

 The 22 county service area.